-- Prerequisites are general education courses/competencies as currently outlined by the state of Illinois or as equivalent to the general education requirements of the NPU approved undergraduate certification program in this area; - a major in art, music or physical education as outlined earlier in the K-12 certification program in this catalog and - EDUC 5500 Practicum A: Fields .....0 sh - EDUC 5430 Survey of Exceptional Learners ......2 sh
+- Prerequisites are general education courses/competencies as currently outlined by the state of Illinois or as equivalent to the general education requirements of the NPU approved undergraduate certification program in this area.

 It is possible for a candidate to begin this program while meeting the final 6-12 hours of prerequisites but student teaching may not commence until all prerequisites are successfully completed.
 Prerequisites may have been completed at another four-year institution.